 Flappy bird

-I used the external libraries available on GitHub.
+We used external libraries available on GitHub.
 The rewards are: +0.1 for every frame it stays alive; +1.0 for successfully passing a pipe; -1.0 for dying; −0.5 for touching the top of the screen.
 [7], [8]

 For the feature extraction observation, it returns a tensor with: